ttwag/EEC110B-Electronic_Circuits/README.md

 # EEC110B-Electronic Circuits

-This is an introductory electronic circuit course that covers the application of **Bipolar** and Meta-Oxide Silicon (**MOS**) transistors in single and multi-stage amplifiers.
+This is an introductory electronic circuit course that covers the application of **Bipolar** and Metal-Oxide Silicon (**MOS**) transistors in single and multi-stage amplifiers.
 Different amplifier topologies such as Common-Base, Common-Emitter, and Common-Source BJT are covered.
 We also discussed other crucial amplifiers such as **Current Mirror** and **Differential Amplifier**.

 ![Figure29](./lecture/image/Figure29.jpg)